AurelieBayre/aurelieBayre.github.io/_posts/2018-01-01-happy-coding-year.md

       return 'Odd'}
     }

-Well, you can do make it much shorter using *ternary* conditional:
+Well, you can make it much shorter using *ternary* conditional:

     function even_or_odd(number) {
     return number % 2 ?
 'Odd' : 'Even'
     }

 It works, because non-zero values are TRUE.
+(Sorry Zero.)

-(Sorry Zero.) to write it ternary-style,
+To write it ternary-style,

 * you need a *?* after your condition,
-* you need a *:* to separate your two possible result.
+* you need a *:* to separate your two possible results.
 * The first result is the one that has to be returned when the condition is true.

 More on ternary [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator)